 Central Processing Platform (CPP) Application: Used to house wellheads and equipment that extract and process oil/gas from WHPs and piped to point of export.
-CPP typically acts as the central hub for the
+CPP typically acts as the central hub for the entire field complex.

 Associated Services: Engineering, structural steel, bulk material (such as piping, cables, etc.), equipment supplies (like mechanical, electrical, instruments, etc.)